 No. 13 Dayton pulls away late for 71-58 win over North Texas

-No. 13 Dayton pulls away late for 71-58 win over North TexasDayton's Jalen Crutcher (10) shoots against North Texas' Zachary Simmons (24) during the second half of an NCAA college basketball game, Tuesday, Dec.
-17, 2019, in Dayton, Ohio.
-(AP Photo/John Minchillo)

-DAYTON, Ohio (AP) -- Jalen Crutcher banged knees with a North Texas player and went down hard in the second half.
-But just as the Flyers have done all season, he was back in place for the big shot at the end.

-Crutcher scored 16 points and hit a comeback-blunting 3-pointer Tuesday night, Ryan Mikesell also had 16 points, and No. 13 Dayton finally shook free at the end for a 71-58 victory over North Texas.
+DAYTON, Ohio — Jalen Crutcher and Ryan Mikesell scored 16 points apiece, and No. 13 Dayton finally shook free at the end Tuesday night for a 71-58 victory over North Texas.

 The Flyers (9-1) took the court with their highest ranking since December 1968, when they made it as high as No. 6.
-A sloppy second half - eight turnovers - kept it close.
+A sloppy second half kept it close.

-''Part of the growth I want to see us make as a team,'' coach Anthony Grant said. ''They turned the pressure up and we made some poor decisions.''

-North Texas (4-7) cut the lead to nine with six minutes left, but Crutcher hit an unguarded 3-pointer that blunted the comeback as the Mean Green fell short in their bid for a fourth all-time win over a ranked team.
+Dayton turned it over eight times in the second half, helping North Texas (4-7) cut the lead to nine points with six minutes left.
+Crutcher hit an unguarded 3-pointer that blunted the comeback, and the Mean Green fell short in their bid for a fourth all-time win over a ranked team.

-Crutcher bumped his left knee with a North Texas player early in the second half and sat out for several minutes before returning and steadying Dayton down the stretch.
-The Flyers allowed North Texas to stay in it by turning the ball over and allowing the Mean Green open shots.

-''In the second half, they're a team that's desperate and they made some 3s,'' Crutcher said.

 The game took on an edge during an inbounds play in the second half, with players jawing at each other.
 The referees separated the teams and gave technical fouls to North Texas’ James Reese and Dayton’s Trey Landers.